rokubun/jason-docs/README.md

 # Jason docs

-This repository contains the online manual for Jason Positioning-as-a-Service.
+This repository contains the online manual for Jason Cloud PPK Service.

 You can find it in https://jason.docs.rokubun.cat